TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/EventDispatcher/Index.rst

     :caption: EXT:my_extension/Configuration/Services.yaml

 Make sure that you set the :yaml:`identifier` attribute to exactly the string that the original implementation uses.
-If that attribute is not mentioned specifically in the original implementation, the fully qualified name of the :php:`EventListener` class is used.
-So if :yaml:`identifier: 'ext-someExtension/modify-hreflang'` would not be there, the identifier would be set to :yaml:`identifier: 'SomeVendor\SomeExtension\Seo\HrefLangEvent'` and you would need to use that identifier in your implementation.
+If the identifier is not mentioned specifically in the original implementation, the fully-qualified name of the event listener class is used.
+So if :yaml:`identifier: 'ext-some-extension/modify-hreflang'` would not be there, the identifier would be set to :yaml:`identifier: 'SomeVendor\SomeExtension\Seo\HrefLangEvent'` and you would need to use that identifier in your implementation.

-Note that overriding listeners requires your extension to declare a dependency on the :php:`EXT:some_extension` extension (through :file:`composer.json`, or for non-composer mode :file:`ext_emconf.php`).
+Note that overriding listeners requires your extension to declare a dependency on the :php:`EXT:some_extension` extension (through :file:`composer.json`, or for non-Composer mode :file:`ext_emconf.php`).
-This ensures the loading order allows your extension to be evaluated after the extension you want to override.
+This ensures the a proper loading order, so your extension is processed after the extension you want to override.

 ..  index:: Event listener; Best practices